-A relatively large change in the field can break the linearity assumption making $\delta R \gg (dR/df_R)\delta f_R$ which causes the Compton wavelength to shrink.
-The field equation (3) then requires $\delta R \approx 8\pi G \delta \rho{\rm m}$ which drives the Poisson equation (4) back to its usual form.
-This is the so-called chameleon mechanism and it occurs when the background field is small compared with the depth of the gravitational potential.
-Hence force law deviations are hidden in the deepest gravitational potentials, i.e. the high overdensities of collapsed dark matter halos.
-We call this case the small field limit.
+In the small-field limit, the field equation (3) then requires $\delta R \approx 8\pi G \delta \rho_m$, which drives the Poisson equation (4) back to its usual form.
+This is the so-called chameleon mechanism which occurs when the background field is small compared with the depth of the gravitational potential.
+Hence, force law deviations are suppressed in the deepest gravitational potentials, i.e. inside the high overdensities of collapsed dark matter halos.